OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-shapes.md

 ---
-title: Work with Shapes using the Excel JavaScript API
+title: Work with shapes using the Excel JavaScript API
 description: ''
 ms.date: 04/30/2019
 localization_priority: Normal
 ---

-# Work with Shapes using the Excel JavaScript API
+# Work with shapes using the Excel JavaScript API

 Excel defines shapes as any object that sits on the drawing layer of Excel.
 That means anything outside of a cell is a shape.
 This article describes how to use geometric shapes, lines, and images in conjunction with the [Shape]/javascript/api/excel/excel.shape) and [ShapeCollection](/javascript/api/excel/excel.shapecollection) APIs.
-[Charts](/javascript/api/excel/excel.chart) are covered in their own article, [Work with Charts using the Excel JavaScript API]](excel-add-ins-charts.md)).
+[Charts](/javascript/api/excel/excel.chart) are covered in their own article, [Work with charts using the Excel JavaScript API]](excel-add-ins-charts.md)).

 ## Create shapes